Which organizations are eligible?

 How long do I have to complete a project under the DHCP?

 Organizations that do not apply for multi-year funding must complete their project by the end of the Government of Canada’s fiscal year (March 31, 2019).

 The goal is to issue official written notification of funding decisions within 11 weeks of the Program’s application deadline, which is February 7, 2018, for the current cycle.

 When is the next DHCP funding cycle?

-The next DHCP funding cycle will begin in the fall of 2019.
+The next DHCP funding cycle will be launched in the fall of 2018.

 Can my organization apply for multi-year funding?

 Successful recipients from previous funding cycles who are incorporated are eligible to apply for multi-year funding.
 The maximum level of assistance is $100,000 per Government of Canada fiscal year (April 1 to March 31).
 For the 2018–2019 cycle, multi-year projects must be completed by 2019–2020.